roblisy/AWS_primer/athena_spectrum_intro.md

         - This switches from a fixed cost model to variable costs
         - There are ways to minimize these costs, but there is no way to avoid them entirely.

-#### Spectrum Workshop Goals
+#### Workshop Goals
-- Unload a table from our Redshift cluster to S3
+- Unload a table from our Redshift cluster to S3.
-- Create a schema (DDL) on top of the S3 object using Glue
+- Create a schema (DDL) on top of the S3 object.
 - Query the S3 object using Spectrum / Athena.

 [The workshop instructions continue here](spectrum_steps.md)